rbsoikot/woocommerce-email-verification-after-checkout-plugin/README.md

 Requires PHP: 7.2
 Stable tag: 1.0.0

-This plugin forces users to verify their email addresses within 5 minutes after account creation or checkout.
+This plugin forces users to verify their email addresses after 5 minutes after account creation or checkout.

 == Description ==

-WooCommerce Email Verification After Checkout is a plugin designed to ensure that users verify their email addresses within 5 minutes of account creation or checkout.
+WooCommerce Email Verification After Checkout is a plugin designed to ensure that users verify their email addresses after 5 minutes of account creation or checkout.
 If users fail to verify their email within the allotted time, they will be prompted to verify their email address upon attempting to log in.

 = Features =
 * Sends verification email upon account creation or checkout.